MicrosoftDocs/windows-itpro-docs/education/windows/tutorial-managed-installer/validate-apps.md

 Here are things to pay attention to:

-- Know how the apps you deploy are updated, whether through auto-updates and if they offer controls for automatic updates
+- Know how the apps you deploy are updated, and if they offer controls for automatic updates
 - Dialogs may pop up during the app use, indicating that something is blocked
 - Multiple apps are installed, especially if one app appears to be a launcher/updater.
 For example, Adobe Photoshop includes the Adobe Creative Cloud launcher, which updates Photoshop and other apps
 - Any messages indicating that the app is doing pre-installation work or downloading more content